damalis/full-stack-apache2-eprints-for-everyone-with-docker-compose/README.md

 ```

 ```
-docker rm -f $(docker ps -a -q)	# to remove portainer and the other containers
+docker rm -f $(docker ps -a -q)	# Removes portainer and the other containers
 ```

 ```
-docker volume rm $(docker volume ls -q)	# to remove external certbot-etc and portainer and the other volumes
+docker volume rm $(docker volume ls -q)	# Removes all volumes
 ```

 ```